-On the consumers’ end, 84% of people found that watching a brand convinced them to buy the product or service.
+Video content work because 84% of people say that watching a brand’s video convinced them to buy the product or service.

 #8.
 Use Internal Links

-Experts in the SEO world believe that each blog post should include at least 2-5 internal links.
-When you link to internal links, you direct visitors deeper into your business website.
-As a result, you higher the chances of visitors having meaningful interaction with your content, such as:
+Linking internally directs visitors deeper into your business website, which higher the chances of visitors having meaningful interaction with your content, such as: